lelejacko/Next.RS/README.md

 # NextRS
-NextRS is a web backend framework.
+NextRS provides a **macro** to create a HTTP and Socket.IO server.
+Both HTTP and Socket.IO services share the same port.

 ### Features:
 - **Filesystem based routes**.
 All files under `src/**/routes` folder are exposed: